johnmn3/perc/README.md

 #### `%%` & `%%%`

-There's also `#%/%%` and `#%/%%%` for explicitly nesting second and third levels, respectively.
-They each transform `%%` and `%%%` symbols within their enclosing forms.
+However, there are also the tagged literals `#%/%%` and `#%/%%%` for explicitly nesting deeper levels.
+They each transform `%%` and `%%%` symbols, respectively, within their enclosing forms.

 Suppose we had some data: